Il World Darts Championship 2024 in diretta esclusiva su DAZN

-Il World Darts Championship 2024 in diretta esclusiva su DAZN (Di mercoledì 13 dicembre 2023) Il Mondiale di Darts, il World Darts Championship è tornato per l’edizione 2024: il campionato di freccette più importante dell’anno è in esclusiva su DAZN dal 15 dicembre 2023 al 3 gennaio 2024, per un totale di 28 match che promettono spettacolo.
-A breve maggiori dettagli in merito.
-L'articolo proviene da Sport in TV.
+Il World Darts Championship 2024 in diretta esclusiva su DAZN (Di giovedì 14 dicembre 2023) In esclusiva su DAZN torna l’appuntamento più atteso dell’anno per tutti gli appassionati di Darts: il Paddy Power World Darts Championship 2024.
+Dal 15 dicembre al 3 di gennaio, data del gran finale, il luogo simbolo del Mondiale di freccette, l’Alexandra Palace di Londra, torna il bersaglio su cui saranno puntati gli occhi di milioni … L'articolo proviene da Sport in TV.
 Leggi su sportintv.eu

 Advertising